joseph-ui/pdsnd_github/README.md

 Basically, the user starts the code in the command line using python bikshare.py and simply response to the questions promted.
 After receiving some information on the data for a specific city the user can also see the raw data if she/he is interested.

 On a technical level the python code leverages the input command which allows it to work with user input in the terminal.
-The while command was also cruucial, especially at the end when different True False conditions were helpufl in allowing reoccuring input-requests.
+The while command was also crucial, especially at the end when different True False conditions were helpful in allowing reoccuring input-requests.

 ### Files used
-Include the files used
+Include files in this project were csv files with data about bikesharing in Chicago, Washington and New York.
+Furhtermore, this README.mf file is used for documentation and one addtional file Sources, which is not on Github because I included the information now below under Credits.

 ### Credits
 I would like to thank the udacity team which created the intro nano degree for inspiring me to do this project (and for teaching me the necessary basic skills) https://www.udacity.com